pchain-org/pweb3/docs/web3-utils.rst

 web3.utils
 ==========

-This package provides utility functions for Ethereum dapps and other pweb3.js packages.
+This package provides utility functions for Pchain dapps and other pweb3.js packages.

 ------------------------------------------------------------------------------